• HOME

 Both of you are in love and want to spend the rest of your lives with each other, but before you move toward making it official.
 Take time to understand each other’s faith and beliefs.

-• Visit each other’s family, have dinner/lunch with them (with your partner if you prefer!)
+• Visit each other’s family, and have dinner/lunch with them (with your partner if you prefer!)
 Learn and listen to traditions.
-Take (literal) notes so as not to miss any important detail.
+Take (literal) notes so as not to miss any important details.

-• Attend courses or some religious classes of your partner’s faith so you can have a better idea about their religion.
+• Attend courses or some religious classes about your partner’s faith so you can have a better idea about their religion.

 This is not a time to question new ways because this is about blending.
 Blending and incorporating faith requires going into the conversation open to learning new things.